Henry-Yip/Latex-Project-Astrophysics/README.md

 ## Downloading the documents

 Go to [the offical website of Overleaf](https://www.overleaf.com/) and register for a new account.
-Create a new project and copy all the lines.
+Create a new project and copy all the lines in main.tex (the document above).
 Press compile and download the pdf document.

 ## Alternative-TexMaker